Noor-sayyed/Noor-sayyed/README.md

 💼 LinkedIn: https://www.linkedin.com/in/noorul-hasan-s-854792185/

-📌 Fun Fact I have extensive experience in the field of Software development and Now I am transitioning into the filed of Data Sceince
+📌 Fun Fact I have extensive experience in the field of Software development and in the filed of Data Science.

 📧 Feel free to connect!
 Looking forward to collaborating on exciting projects.